Mass media in Greece: Telecommunications

-The telecommunications and postal services market in Greece is regulated by the Hellenic Telecommunications and Post Commission (EETT), which issing official licences to service providers.
+The telecommunications and postal services market in Greece is regulated by the Hellenic Telecommunications and Post Commission (EETT), which issuing official licences to service providers.

 OTE, the former state monopoly until 1994, is the main player in fixed line telephony.
 Since the liberalization of the telecommunications market, OTE has been slowly losing market share to competing telecom operators, such as hellas online, Wind, Cyta, Forthnet and Tilefonia.
 As of 2005, OTE's share on the market hovered around 76%.
 Land lines in use were 6,348,800 in 2004.

 Greece has three mobile telecom companies; Cosmote (state-owned), Vodafone, WIND and CYTA.
 Active mobile lines were 20,285,000 in September 2009, which means 180% penetration.

 Greece owns one telecommunications satellite, named Hellas-sat, which provides telecommunication services in a major part of Eastern Europe and Western Asia.

 Internet

 The Internet in Greece relied on PSTN/ISDN modem dial-up from 1990 until 2003, when ADSL was commercially launched by incumbent operator OTE.
 ADSL2+ and VDSL2 is currently the main broadband standard.
 Greece also has 3G and 4G+ mobile broadband (HSPA) and a more expensive Satellite Internet access.

 Greece has an extensive fiber optic network throughout the country.

 63% of the Greek population regularly accessed the internet in 2014 and which in 2019 has increased to just over 70%.